 Mobile services and the Internet.
-In most cases, Internet on the territory of guest houses is free, speed can be enough to watch movies online.
-As an alternative, you can buy a SIM-card from one of the two Maldivian operators.
+In most cases, the Internet on the territory of guest houses is free, speed can be enough to watch movies online.
+As an alternative, you can buy a SIM card from one of the two Maldivian operators.
 2 Gb of Internet costs $20.

 You’d better deal with this issue on arrival because Internet and mobile operators can be found not on every island.